dominion-framework/docs/_src/quick-start/quick-start.md

 If you can see welcome message, we are done.
 That's all you need to start REST API server.

-But lets go a bit deeper to what just happened.
+But let's go a bit deeper to what just happened.
 First two commands `npm init` and `npm i @dominion-framework/dominion` are obvious, initiating npm package and installing Dominion framework.
 However, after opening `./node_modules`, some of you will be pleased to see that it doesn't contain a backup of npm repository.

 Third command `npx dominion create hello` is creating project scaffold.
-Actually, it creates scaffold for a single component.
+Actually, it creates a scaffold for a single component.
 You can read more about it on page [Components](components/).
 But `hello` is a bit special, it also creates default configs, server's index file, and adds `start` script to `package.json`.
 Don't worry, if any of those already exists it won't be overwritten.

 Finally, `npm start` is executing `node index.js`.
-Nothing special here, so lets see what is inside index file.
+Nothing special here, so let's see what is inside index file.

 ```js
 const Server = require("@dominion-framework/dominion");